jwang2669/log-structured-file-system/README.md

 LFS (Log-Structured File System) writes metadata and data in sequential log segments to optimize write performance and reduce random I/O.
 This project focuses on understanding how LFS organizes its structures and reconstructing filesystem information from a raw image.

-If you want to learn more about LFS concepts:

-* File System Implementation
-* Log-Structured File Systems

 ---

 ## 🗂 LFS Image Format Overview